autocore-ai/AutowareAuto/docs/design/index.md

 Design {#design}
 ======

-This section of the Autoware.Auto documentation describes how the software is designed.
+This section describes how the individual packages in Autoware.Auto are designed.

+For an overview of the architecture and how the packages are connected to solve an ODD, refer to the individual ODDs listed at @ref usage-odd-demos.

 - @subpage autoware-common-design
 - @subpage autoware-control-design